ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Creating a reusable script](./images/tutPlatformer_21.png)

-Now go to each room's "Room start" code and add this line:
+Now go to each room, click the "Events" button in the top toolbar, add an event "Room start", and add this line there:

 ```js
 inGameRoomStart(this);